Hansel: A Chinese Few-Shot and Zero-Shot Entity Linking Benchmark: Experiments

 \subsection{Evaluation on TAC-KBP2015}

-To compare our models with prior work, we benchmark on the established TAC-KBP2015 Chinese EL task \footnote{TAC-KBP2015 data is available at \url{https://catalog.ldc.upenn.edu/LDC2019T02} and its license is at \url{https://www.ldc.upenn.edu/data-management/using/licensing}}.
+To compare our models with prior work, we benchmark on the established TAC-KBP2015 Chinese EL task.
 Note that TAC-KBP2015 was originally designed for cross-lingual EL, but still suitable as a monolingual benchmark.
-Following \citet{mgenre}, we only evaluate in-KB links and do not consider NIL entities.
-We use full Chinese Wikipedia ($E_{known}$ and $E_{new}$) as our target KB \footnote{We use a Freebase API to resolve predictions to a Freebase MID, to be consistent with the dataset.
+Following \citet{mgenre}, we do not consider the annotated NIL entities in the dataset.
+We use full Chinese Wikipedia ($E_{known}$ and $E_{new}$) as our target KB\footnote{We use a Freebase API to resolve predictions to a Freebase MID, to be consistent with the dataset.
 When our system cannot resolve the link, it counts as a prediction error.}.
-The evaluation metric is Recall@K, where R@1 is equivalent to accuracy \cite{el100}.
+The evaluation metric is Recall@K, where R@1 is equivalent to accuracy.

-To be comparable with prior work, we use the published alias table from \citet{mgenre} and the TAC-KBP2015 train set to extend \emph{AT-base}, denoted as \emph{AT-ext}.
-Models are trained with $E_{known}$ examples only, as described in \autoref{sec:dataset_train}, where only \emph{AT-base} was used for generating negatives.
+Following \citet{mgenre}, we use the TAC-KBP2015 train set to extend \emph{AT-base}, denoted as \emph{AT-ext}.
+Models are trained with $E_{known}$ examples only, as described in Section \ref{sec:dataset_train}, where only \emph{AT-base} was used for generating negatives.
 We further fine-tune CA on TAC-KBP2015's training set for 1 epoch, using \emph{AT-ext} to generate negatives.
 The finetuned model is denoted as \emph{CA-tuned}.

 We evaluate DE, TyDE and CA models, based on \emph{AT-ext}'s top-10 candidates. \autoref{tab:results_kbp} shows evaluation results.
-Despite using a monolingual EL approach, our best model is on a par with the state-of-the-art model using multilingual data for training.
-In particular, CA-tuned outperforms all previous models with an XEL setting \cite{sil2018neural, upadhyay-etal-2018-joint}.
-An error analysis for CA-tuned on TAC-KBP2015 is in \autoref{sec:kbp_error_analysis}.
+Despite using a monolingual approach, our CA-tuned is on a par with the state-of-the-art model using multilingual data for training.
+In particular, CA-tuned outperforms all previous cross-lingual models \cite{sil2018neural, upadhyay-etal-2018-joint,zhou2019towards}.

+\textbf{Inference strategy of TyDE.} We experiment with TyDE's different typing score combinations for inference in \autoref{tab:results_tyde}.
+Combining only fine typing score, i.e. $P(e|m)sim(m,e)s_{f}(m,e)$, performs the best among different settings.
+We will adopt this setting for TyDE's inference on Hansel.
+TyDE improves over a standard DE with minimal added complexity.
+In addition, we find that combining coarse typing score leads to performance degradation.
+A possible reason is that five coarse types are not enough for entity disambiguation, and extending to 10,000 TopSnaks encourages the learned mention and entity embeddings to capture diverse attributes in fine types.

+\textbf{Error Analysis.} Among all R@1 errors of CA-tuned, in 211 (20\%) cases, the gold entities do not have a Chinese Wikipedia page and do not exist in either $E_{known}$ or $E_{new}$, so our model misses these examples, whereas cross-lingual and multilingual models \cite{upadhyay-etal-2018-joint,mgenre} are inherently better at such examples.
+545 (53\%) errors do not have the mention-entity pair in alias table's top-10 candidates, suggesting major headroom of overcoming the restriction of alias tables.
+In 256 (25\%) cases, the model does not choose the correct candidate.
+In 20 (2\%) cases, the freebase MIDs are not resolved to Wikidata.